The End? All things new

 The End?
 The struggle is real

 In 21st post in our study of Revelation we look at the Fall of Babylon (chapter 17).
-A recording of this post will be available on the Shofar Durbanville Youtube channel.
+A recording of this post is available on the Shofar Durbanville Youtube channel.

 This chapter unveils three seductive lies which is potentially lethal to faith in God, as well as three truths to overcome Satan’s scheme in these lies.